WHY FORESTERS CHOOSE LIDAR

 AI-Powered Ground Classification

 Upload your LAS or LAZ file.
-Lidarvisor’s deep learning algorithms automatically classify ground points—even under dense forest canopy.
+Lidarvisor’s deep learning algorithms automatically classify ground points, even under dense forest canopy.
+Built-in manual tools let you refine classification for complex terrain.

 No parameter tuning required.
 The system adapts to your specific forest conditions.